-The SIP has provided specific project scenarios to suggest funding sources for maintaining and improving the existing housing stock, build new in-fill single-family homes, and renovate existing neighborhood retail buildings.
 The Metro North NAP has stimulated communities to form neighborhood associations.
 As mentioned, the North Shore Neighborhood Association has been a pillar in the community for many years and has had resurgence in activity.
 Other CDC's such as Grace & Truth have assisted in the formation of the Norwood Neighborhood Association.
 The Brentwood SIP inspired the creation of the Brentwood Manor and Metro Gardens Neighborhood Associations with four more in the process of organizing officially.

-The Community Development - Neighborhood Services planners continue to encourage the residents of the area to get involved in the Urban Core Citizens Planning Advisory Council by visiting the neighborhoods, including the multifamily housing developments in the area.
-Since January, Jackson Neighborhood Revitalization has formed and met on a monthly basis.
-The East 21st Neighborhood Association elected a board and officers and in this neighborhood, The Housing Partnership of Northeast Florida, a local non-profit housing provider conducted a "Paint the Town" event in April with the cooperation of the Housing and Neighborhoods Department, City Councilman Dr. Johnny Gaffney, and the East 21st Neighborhood Association.
+The Neighborhood Initiative planners continue to encourage the residents of the area to get involved in the Citizens Planning Advisory Committees by visiting the neighborhoods, including the multi-family housing developments in the area.
+Since January 2009, Jackson Neighborhood Revitalization has formed and met on a monthly basis.